Greenwolf/social_mapper/README.md

 Open social_mapper.py and enter social media credentials into global variables at the top of the file
 ```

+5) For Facebook, make sure the language of the account which you have provided credentials for is set to 'English (US)' for the duration of the run.

 ## Using Social Mapper

 Social Mapper is run from the command line using a mix of required and optional parameters.
 You can specify options such as input type and which sites to check alongside a number of other parameters which affect speed and accuracy.